MurrellGroup/Rifraf.jl/docs/src/index.md

 # Rifraf.jl

-A Julia package that implements the RIFRAF sequence consensus algorithm.
+A Julia package for the RIFRAF sequence consensus algorithm.

-This method has been submitted for publication.
-A link to the journal article will be added here when it is available.

-## Overview

-RIFRAF overview
+RIFRAF is a DNA consensus algorithm that is extremely accurate even for a small number of sequences.
+It uses quality scores and optionally takes a reference sequence for frame correction.

 ## Examples